-(i) Pattern of examination: There would be continuous internal assessment (CIA) and an end of term examination (ETE) for each course.
+- (i) Pattern of examination: There would be continuous internal assessment (CIA) and an end-of-term examination (ETE) for each course.
 Both CIA and ETE have 50% weightage.
-The CIA includes class tests, assignments, small projects, viva-voce and presentations.
-There would be assignments or minor projects for some of the elective courses in ETE also.

-(ii) Pattern of the question paper: For a theory/practical courses the duration for the ETE will be three hours (in offline mode) and one hour in the online mode.

-B) Standard of passing: A student has to obtain 40% marks in the combined grading of the ETE and the CIA for passing the course, with a minimum passing of 30% in both CIA and ETE separately.

-C) ATKT rules: A student can register for the third semester, if (s)he completes50% credits of the total credits expected to be completed within first two semesters, subject to the pre-requisite system mentioned above.
-Once registered, a student must complete M. A./ M. Sc. within a period as specified by the University.

-D) Award of class: As per the University rules.

-E) External students: Not applicable

-F) Setting of question paper: The Department has been given autonomy for setting the question papers and grading the answer papers.
+The CIA includes class tests or quizzes, assignments, small projects/practicals, viva-voce and presentations.
+There would be assignments or minor projects for some of the elective courses in ETE also. - (ii) Pattern of the question paper: For theory/practical courses the duration for the ETE will be three hours for a four-credit course and two hours for a two-credit course. - B) Standard of passing: A student has to obtain 40% marks in the combined grading of the ETE and the CIA for passing the course, with a minimum passing of 30% in both CIA and ETE separately. - C) ATKT rules: A student can register for the third semester, if (s) he completes 50% credits of the total credits expected to be completed within the first two semesters (that is, 22 credits).
+Once registered, a student must complete M. A./ M. Sc. within a period as specified by the University. - D) Award of class: As per the University rules. - E) External students: Not applicable - F) Setting of question paper: The Department has been given autonomy for setting the question papers and grading the answer papers.
 A teacher teaching a course sets the question paper of the course and assesses the answer books.
-Question papers may be moderated by a committee of subject experts.

-G) Verification or revaluation: As per the University rules
+Question papers may be moderated by a committee of subject experts. - G) Verification or revaluation: As per the University rules